 The spirit realms can be compared more accurately to radio signals, all jumbled together in the same “space” at the same “time”, each realm remaining distinct by its frequency or vibration.
 All of those vast heavens and hells are right here, all around us; most of us just can’t “tune into” them consciously with our five senses because our five senses don’t have appropriate living antennas for all those spiritual realms.

 Ch13.
 Franchezzo awakens wearing a dark blue robe with gold trim with the Brotherhood symbol on the sleeve.
 He’s lying on a soft, down bed in a humble, comfortable little room with a window looking out onto a wide stretch of grassy hills.
 There are no trees or bushes, just a few scattered, flowering weeds, but there’s lots of green grass.
 This “Land of Dawn” at level 2 is like a permanent, mostly cloudy day outside, but so much nicer than the dismal “Land of Twilight” at level 1!
 His heart is filled with unspeakable gratitude.
-His three little treasures are in the room, and he looks in the mirror-picture to see his lady love on Earth, who is sleeping with a happy smile as though pleased by Franchezzo’s progress.
+His three little treasures are in the room, and he looks in the mirror-picture to see his soulmate on Earth, who is sleeping with a happy smile as though pleased by Franchezzo’s progress.
 There’s also another mirror in his room, and he’s astonished to see that he’s once again a young man in his prime, about age 30 in appearance.
 Looking more closely, he can see a certain sadness in his eyes reflecting the suffering through which he’s passed.
 There’s no longer the unbridled ecstasy of youth that he’d enjoyed on Earth, but a knowing… a certain remorse for those past misdeeds that can’t simply be erased but become a part of the living spirit.
 Franchezzo is accompanied with other level 2 newcomers, around 500 of them, to a large banquet hall with windows overlooking more hills and a great, peaceful lake.
 Around 1,000 established residents mingle through the crowd, greeting everyone, until the arrival of The Grand Master, along with his procession, who presides over the Brotherhood at level 2.
 He welcomes the newcomers to this “House of Hope” as “conquerors in the great battle against selfishness and sin.”
 All newcomers are crowned with laurel wreaths followed by cheers and singing by the assembled Brothers.
 (While there are many multilevel networks like the Brotherhood of Hope who help lost souls find their way, it becomes more evident through the book that this Brotherhood associates itself with Christian teachings.)
 And the welcome banquet begins… fruits that melt in the mouth, wine like sparkling nectar that doesn’t intoxicate, delicate cakes, and light breads.
-Afterwards, as the Brothers mingle, Franchezzo leaves the banquet and rushes to visit his lady love on Earth, who is preparing for a materialization meeting, and he follows her there, trembling with the knowledge that he’s ready to show himself to her as a happy soul at the prime of life, no longer as an old, dark, decrepit figure hiding his face.
+Afterwards, as the Brothers mingle, Franchezzo leaves the banquet and rushes to visit his soulmate on Earth, who is preparing for a materialization meeting, and he follows her there, trembling with the knowledge that he’s ready to show himself to her as a happy soul at the prime of life, no longer as an old, dark, decrepit figure hiding his face.
 When he materializes at the meeting, at first she doesn’t recognize Franchezzo without the stressed features, passioned demeanor and wrinkled brow of his carnal body that she remembers so well, and she doesn’t know what to think.
 But when he whispers in her ear, “It is I,” she laughs and smiles in recognition.

 Ch14.
 Franchezzo spends more time visiting his love on Earth and enjoying her presence (and less time getting acquainted with his new home in the Land of Dawn), and during one visit he gets an unsettling surprise.
 She says she’s been visited by a spirit claiming to be Franchezzo’s father and has a message from him, the man whom Franchezzo had loved so deeply because he’d been his only parent ever since his mother’s death when he was very young.
 His father had such high hopes for his bright, gifted son and was so filled with pride and joy in his accomplishments, that by the time Franchezzo had made a shipwreck of his life, his father’s heart was broken, his dreams destroyed.
 His father had soon died in anguish for his son… or so Franchezzo has always thought.
 So Franchezzo is now filled with trepidation about the content of the message from his father.
 But when she smiles and shares his father’s loving words, a heavy burden of fear and shame is lifted from his shoulders, and he feels like the prodigal son welcomed with open arms.
 Suddenly he sees his father, also standing beside her, looking just as he’d looked on Earth but with a glorious spiritual luster indicative of the Summerland at level 4.
 The two men clasp in a tight embrace and enjoy a long talk about old times.
-His father says he has been observing and supporting both Franchezzo and his lady love both before and after Franchezzo’s death.
+His father says he has been observing and supporting both Franchezzo and his soulmate both before and after Franchezzo’s death.
 There has never been any need for Franchezzo’s fear and shame about their father-son bond, as far as his father is concerned.
 Any dark feelings harbored in Franchezzo’s mind are simply spiritual residue created by the choices he made during lifetime.
-His lessons, his service, his graduation to level 2, the banquet, his meetings with his lady love, and his loving encounter with his father are all part of his process to cleanse and purify.
+His lessons, his service, his graduation to level 2, the banquet, his meetings with his soulmate, and his loving encounter with his father are all part of his process to cleanse and purify.